Discover India with Anupy Singla

 This afternoon, delve into the world of textiles and craftsmanship with a visit to the Costume and Textile Museum housed within the Mubarak Mahal of the main palace.
 You’ll see exquisite displays of fine muslins, Benares silks, hand-printed cottons, and intricately embroidered coats from across North India.

 Afterwards, visit a private residence for a hands-on cooking lesson.
 Learn how to make a traditional Rajasthani dish which draws its ingredients from the desert.
 Sit down to a Rajasthani thali lunch.
-You will leave with a book of recipes and a small spice box – an essential item in every Indian kitchen.
+You will leave with a book of recipes and a small spice box at the end of class – an essential item in every Indian kitchen.

 Day 6 -February 15

 Before breakfast, take an early morning walk through the flower market, the wholesale vegetable market and the unique milk market.
 The journey continues past the roadside tea stands, street vendors, pavement barbers, and people at shrines greeting the morning sun – all preparing to start their day.
+There will be a brief stop at the Palace of the Winds for photos.
 The final stop will be the 300-year old Krishna temple with beautiful frescos and carved pillars for morning prayers.

 Return to the hotel for breakfast before departing for the Amber Fort.
 The Rajputs built their Forts on high hills and ridges giving them a 360 degree view of the surrounding area and protecting them from invading armies.
-Most of the forts were built as defensive structures but included pleasure palaces, rich in art and architectural features.
 Amber is perhaps among the finest of all the fort palaces, and reflects the opulence and elegance of the nearby Mughal courts.

 Enjoy the afternoon at your leisure.
 A mendhi (henna) artist, two astrologers, a gemologist, and bangle makers will be available at the hotel.
-You may also take the time to relax and use the spa.
-(Not included and must be booked in advance.)
+You may also take the time to relax and use the spa. (not included.)

 Day 7 - February 16